 I’m sure your resume included at least one bullet point advertising your ability to establish relationships and communicate effectively, right?
 Perfecting a solid email strategy is one way to prove your willingness to put forth the effort to do exactly this.

 But it’s not as simple as just sending a “checking in” message.
-A recent study showed that the average person gets about 121 emails a day.
-So, similar to a tailored cover letter, your goal is to grab the reader’s attention quickly and make it hard for him or her not to respond.
+One study found that the average person gets about 121 emails a day.
+So, similar to a tailored cover letter, your goal is to grab the reader’s attention quickly and make it hard for them not to respond.

 Here are three ways to do that, complete with templates: